percona/pmm/docs/details/dashboards/dashboard-mysql-replication-summary.md

 This metric shows the overall size of the relay log files.
 It only applies to a secondary host.

-The relay log consists of a set of numbered files containing the events to be executed on the secondary host in order to replicate database changes.
+The relay log consists of a set of numbered files containing the events to be executed on the secondary host to replicate database changes.

 The relay log has the same format as the binlog.